-CoolSculpting® is the brand name of a medical procedure more commonly referred to as cool sculpting.
-But the technical term for CoolSculpting® is cryolipolysis.
-Sometimes, people even call it cryoshaping or cold body sculpting when they first hears about it.
-Brand identity is important – and CoolSculpting® has trademarked (and owns the patent) for using cold to kill fat.
+CoolSculpting is the brand name of a medical procedure more commonly referred to as cool sculpting.
+But the technical term for CoolSculpting is cryolipolysis.
+Sometimes, people even call it cryoshaping or cold body sculpting when they first hear about it.
+Brand identity is important – and CoolSculpting has trademarked (and owns the patent) for using cold to kill fat.

-Now that we’ve cleared that up, keep in mind that CoolSculpting® is the branded name of the medical procedure called cryolipolysis – or using cold to kill fat.
-When you’re looking to use cold body sculpting, you’re essentially looking for the CoolSculpting® brand name and then looking for the best provider to deliver the treatment.
-They’re one in the same, CoolSculpting® and cryolipolysis.
+Now that we’ve cleared that up, keep in mind that CoolSculpting is the branded name of the medical procedure called cryolipolysis – or using cold to kill fat.
+When you’re looking to use cold body sculpting, you’re essentially looking for the CoolSculpting brand name and then looking for the best provider to deliver the treatment.
+They’re one and the same, CoolSculpting and cryolipolysis.

-Most clients start their journey by a google search for “cryoshaping near me” or “cool sculpting provider near me” or even “cool sculpting near me” then look at the cost associated with treatment.
+Most clients start their journey with a Google search for “cryoshaping near me” or “cool sculpting provider near me” or even “cool sculpting near me,” then look at the cost associated with treatment.

 All hairdressers use scissors, but not all haircuts are good.

-You’ll want to make sure that the practice and professional you select to freeze away your fat is certified, well-versed, and able to deliver the best results possible.
-You also want to make sure that they’re following the guidelines to promote their brand (individually) as well as the CoolSculpting® brand.
+You’ll want to make sure that the practice and professional you select to freeze away your fat are certified, well-versed, and able to deliver the best results possible.
+You also want to make sure that they’re following the guidelines to promote their brand (individually) as well as the CoolSculpting brand.

-That’s why we offer free virtual consultations – where you can talk one on one with a CoolSculpting® Specialist in Dallas to see if it’s the right fit for you.
-Consultations are free, and there’s no pressure and no judgement.
-We’d love to participate in your CoolSculpting® experience.
-Check out our CoolSculpting® Dallas reviews to see what other clients have to say – and when you’re ready to take the next step, schedule a virtual consultation with us.
+That’s why we offer free virtual consultations – where you can talk one-on-one with a CoolSculpting Specialist in Dallas to see if it’s the right fit for you.
+Consultations are free, and there’s no pressure and no judgment.
+We’d love to participate in your CoolSculpting experience.
+Check out our CoolSculpting Dallas reviews to see what other clients have to say – and when you’re ready to take the next step, schedule a virtual consultation with us.
 We can’t wait to meet you.